-39. Recording Concerns.
-The DSL is to ensure that all pupil safeguarding and child protection concerns are recorded clearly on the CPOMS Concerns Form and Body Map with actions taken and outcomes as appropriate.
-The records are to record the wishes and views of the pupil.

-40. Record Filing, Security and Retention.
-The DSL is to ensure that hard copy Child Protection (CP) safeguarding records are secured in a locked location.
-Current hard copy records are to be signed and dated and filed under the pupil's name (not in family files) separately from other pupil and staff records.
+- 36. Recording Concerns.
+The DSL is to ensure that all pupil safeguarding and child protection concerns are recorded clearly on the Concerns Form, including the Body Map (Annex G) and Safeguarding Overview Sheet (Annex H) with actions taken and outcomes as appropriate.
+The records are to record the wishes and views of the pupil. - 37.
+Record Filing, Security and Retention.
+The DSL is to ensure that Child Protection (CP) safeguarding records are secured in a locked location.
+Each record is to be signed and dated and filed under the pupil's name (not in family files) separately from other pupil and staff records.

-a.
-Only the Headmaster, DSL, DDSL(S) and Ofsted may normally access records: other staff may be given relevant information on a 'need to know' basis and the police and Agencies such as Children's Social Care may also be given safeguarding information.
+- a.
+Only the Headmaster, DSL, DDSL(S) and Ofsted may normally access records: other staff may be given relevant information on a 'need to know' basis and the police and Agencies such as Children's Social Care may also be given safeguarding information. . - b.

-b.
 Parents may request access in writing but any third party information is first to be expunged and pupils over 12 years of age may be entitled to refuse parental access.
-An access request may be refused if the DSL considers disclosure could increase the risk of harm to the pupil or if it could prejudice the prevention, detection or prosecution of a serious crime; or lead to unjustified delay in making enquiries about allegations of significant harm to a child or adult.
+An access request may be refused if the DSL considers disclosure could harm the pupil.

-c.
 Parental requests and any disclosures are to be recorded.
-However, parental requests for data may not be met in certain circumstances see Paragraph 44 below.

-d.
+See examples at Paragraph 41 below. - c.
 CP records (hard and soft copy) are to be retained until the pupil reaches age 25 and then destroyed.
-Safeguarding records below the CP threshold are to be retained until one year after the pupil, or last sibling, has left the School.
-Serious cases may be retained for longer with the authority of the DSL.

-e.
-More detailed guidance is available from Wiltshire Council.

-41. Transfer of Child Protection and Safeguarding Files If Pupil Leaves the School.
+Safeguarding records below the CP threshold are to be retained until one year after the pupil, or last sibling, has left the School. - d.
+More detailed guidance is available from Wiltshire Council. - 38.
+Transfer of Child Protection and Safeguarding Files If Pupil Leaves the School.
 Safeguarding files may contain CP records where the CP threshold has been met and Welfare Concern records, including Early Help and CAF information (where the CP threshold has not been met).
-Parents are to be made aware that the School has a duty of care to transfer relevant information to a new educational establishment.
-If a file is to be transferred a copy is to be retained (see Subparagraph 40d above), the original transferred securely between schools separate to the main pupil file and a receipt requested from the addressee school and filed with the copy record.
+Parents are to be made aware that the School has a duty of carte to transfer relevant information to a new educational establishment.
+If a file is to be transferred a copy is to be retained (see Subparagraph 37c above), the original transferred securely between schools separate to the main pupil file and a receipt requested from the addressee school and filed with the copy record.
 If the pupil is removed from the school roll to be home educated, the file is to be sent to the LA Elected Home Education Administrator.
-In accordance with the Data Protection Act only data relevant to CP or Safeguarding is to be transferred.
+In accordance with the Data Protection Act only data relevant to CP or Safeguarding is to be transferred. - a.

-a.
 Child Protection Records.
-When a pupil transfers to another school (or an alternative provision) the DSL is to inform the receiving school without delay if he has a CP record and then transfer the record: see Paragraph 39 above.
+When a pupil transfers to another school (or an alternative provision) the DSL is to inform the receiving school without delay if he has a CP record and then transfer the record: see Paragraph 38 above. - b.

-b.
 Welfare Concern Records.
 A Welfare Concern record below the CP threshold but with continuing relevance to the child's wellbeing (as decided by the DSL) is to be transferred but normally with parental consent.
 If the parents object to the transfer the DSL is authorised to override the objection if there is a genuine belief that transferring the information is in the best interests of the child and that not doing so would represent a risk to the child.
-The DSL is to record any such authorisation and the rationale for the decision.
+The DSL is to record any such authorisation and the rationale for the decision. ...